 Plant nutrients, like JEWEL that improve the absorption of nutrients, will naturally increase the sugar levels in your plant’s metabolism.
 This will also cause the plant to become resistant to disease and it will make the plant stronger.
 Since JEWEL includes 0% nitrogen, it can be used throughout the entire flowering stage to boost terpene production.

 While you can boost terpenes in hydroponic and aquaponic setups, soil makes the best growing medium for cannabis because it is native to the plant.
 A high-quality soil will provide the plant with a steady stream of minerals and plant nutrients.
 Soil will also help you maintain the best pH and alkaline levels for maximum absorption of the plant nutrients that increase terpenes.

 JEWEL is a super concentrated plant nutrient that can be used in soil mediums to increase terpenes.
-The following chart shows how many mL per gallon of water you should feed your plants during Veg and Flower, as well as how much to use if using as a Foliar spray during Veg and the first two weeks of Flower.
-Since JEWEL can increase pH in soil, it is important to closely monitor your pH levels to ensure they are between 5.5 and 6.5.
+The following chart shows how many mL per gallon of water you should feed your plants during Veg and Flower.
+As a Foliar spray during Veg and the first two weeks of Flower mix 2-4 mL per gallon in your sprayer.
+Since nutrients can slightly increase pH in soil, it is important to closely monitor your pH levels to ensure they are between 5.5 and 6.5.